cdancette/cdancette.github.io-old/index.md

 ## Internships and projects

 **Research Internship, CoML, Spring 2018**
 I'm currently intern at the [CoML team](http://www.lscp.net/persons/dupoux/bootphon/index.html) in Paris.
-I'm working on unsupervised learning for words and phoneme detection in speech.
+I'm working on unsupervised machine learning for words and phoneme discovery in speech data.

 **Deep learning for optical flow estimation, Fall 2017**
 As a graduate student at Georgia Tech, I worked on a project to estimate optical flows in a natural environment dataset.